BotAladeen/wordle/readme.md

-Just a little wordle game with potential improvements/expansion in the future download the zip file and run the main.exe to play
+Just a little wordle game with potential improvements/expansion in the future.
+Download the entire zip file and run the main.exe to play